numenta/htmresearch/projects/sequence_prediction/README.md

 The results can be visualized with the script `plotFaultyTMPerformance.py`

 ## Sensitivity to temporal noise
-We evaluated the sensitivity to temporal noise that are inserted in the middle of high-order sequences in this experiment.
-Such temproal noise can disrupt contextual information in both HTM and LSTM networks.
+We evaluated the sensitivity to temporal noise that is inserted in the middle of high-order sequences in this experiment.
+Such temporal noise can disrupt contextual information in both HTM and LSTM networks.
 The figure below shows that the networks are unable to learn high-order sequences if temporal noise present during learning (left), and will have worse performance if temporal noise is inserted after learning (right)

 ![alt text](figures/Figure8_TemporalNoise.png)